Europa Park

 Closing Words

-As you can see, Europa Park has been in quite a redesign frenzy in recent years.
-Some of the projects were long overdue and some of the park’s attractions would actually still like to see such changes.
+As you can see, Europa Park has been on a remodelling spree over the past few years.
+Some of the projects were long overdue, and some of the park’s attractions would actually like to see some changes.
 Not every upgrade is a success and not every licence is a plus for the park, but in general the Mack family’s drive is positive.
-They are trying to show a world-class amusement park to an ever-growing number of visitors, but unfortunately they often forget that great attractions do not need additional media integration.
+They are trying to present a world-class theme park to an ever-increasing number of visitors, but unfortunately they often forget that great attractions do not need additional media integration.

 What is your opinion about Eurosat CanCan Coaster, Piraten in Batavia and the other Novelties?
 Just write them in the comment field below the report or in our social media channels: